MrKevinOConnell/reassess/README.md

 ## Setup

-Assiming you have postgres installed, in your console, type `createdb reassess` to initalize the database then type `yarn` to install dependencies.
+Assuming you have postgres installed, in your console, type `createdb reassess` to initalize the database then type `yarn` to install dependencies.
 ## Commands
 Within `frontend`, use `yarn start` to have your browser open to http://localhost:3000/